pzb/documents/docs/EVG.md

 # 18. Liability and Indemnification

 CAs MAY limit their liability as described in Section 9.8 of the Baseline Requirements except that a CA MAY NOT limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to a monetary amount less than two thousand US dollars per Subscriber or Relying Party per EV Certificate.
+Notwithstanding the foregoing, A CA MAY limit its liability to Subscribers or Relying Parties for legally recognized and provable claims to (1) one hundred thousand US dollars – aggregated across all claims, Subscribers, and Relying Parties – per EV Certificate and (2) five million US dollars – aggregated across all claims, Subscribers, and Relying Parties – for all EV Certificates issued by the CA during any continuous 12 month period.
+These limitations are notwithstanding anything in the Baseline Requirements purportedly to the contrary.

 A CA's indemnification obligations and a Root CA's obligations with respect to subordinate CAs are set forth in Section 9.9 of the Baseline Requirements.